If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘That’s very clever,’ Boot said.
 ‘But it doesn’t tell us where to meet.’

-Hermione’s done well.
-The Protean Charm’s a NEWT level spell and actually quite a versatile spell.
-Maybe I’ll have to learn it after all.
+Hermione’s done pretty well.
+The Protean Charm’s a NEWT level spell and actually quite versatile.
+Maybe I’ll learn it, it might be useful.

 Nev nodded.
 ‘All our meetings will be held in the same place, you’ll know where to come from the second time, but for the first you should meet next to Hogwarts’ worst tapestry on the seventh floor.’